zlpure/CS224n/README.md

-## My Solution of Assignments of CCS224n
+## My Solution to Assignments of CCS224n
-This is my solution of three assignments of CS224n.
+This is my solution to three assignments of CS224n.
-[CS224n: Natural Language Processing with Deep Learning](http://web.stanford.edu/class/cs224n/) is an interesting class, which teaches you to learn Natural language processing.
-This class provides some insights of cutting-edge research in deep learning applied to NLP.
+[CS224n: Natural Language Processing with Deep Learning](http://web.stanford.edu/class/cs224n/) is an interesting class, which teaches you how to do Natural Language Processing.
+This class provides some insights into cutting-edge researches in deep learning applied to NLP.
 It covers word vector representations, window-based neural networks, recurrent neural networks, long-short-term-memory models, recursive neural networks, convolutional neural networks as well as some recent models involving a memory component.
 ******
-**Note:** If you consult my code that you may want to incorporate into your strategy or algorithm, so long as you clearly cite your sources in your code and your writeup.
+**Note:** If you consult my source codes that you may want to incorporate into your algorithm or system, you should clearly cite references in your codes.
 ******

 ## Table of Contents